arhussain1/JavaScript-Fundamentals/README.md

 - [x] Once the above have been completed tick this box

 #### Classes
-I we began bigger projects now we would end up with too many functions and methods, we need to start implementing classes to organise our work.
+If we began bigger projects now we would end up with too many functions and methods, we need to start implementing classes to organise our work.

 Classes in JavaScript work similar to classes in other OOP languages.
 The can have methods, attributes and can also be instantiated.

+##### User class
 For this task we want to create a User class for our friends candy business.
 Below is a snippet of how we hope to use this class:
 ```